abr/c5soc-ocl-id/README.md

 In the ``host/src`` directory there is the ``id_extractor_host.cpp`` host code.

+Note the ``library`` branch compiles the host code to a shared library for use with other applications.

 ### Test it out

 In the ``bin`` directory you will find the compiled host code,